-President Obama Opens Up About Michelle, Malia, & Sasha — & The "Burden" They Bore During His Presidency
+President Obama Opens Up About Michelle, Malia & Sasha — & The "Burden" They Bore During His Presidency

 Advertisement

-“These are big goals but we can achieve them.
+“These are big goals, but we can achieve them.
 Our leaders just have to decide they care enough to do something about it.”

-In the New Yorker excerpt from A Promised Land you describe the long, uphill battle for the Affordable Care Act.
+In the New Yorker excerpt from A Promised Land, you describe the long, uphill battle for the Affordable Care Act.
 What is your outlook on the state of healthcare in America as Republicans work hard to dismantle the ACA?

-“It is just outrageous that Republicans are trying to take healthcare away from folks in the middle of a pandemic.

-“What’s more, there have been more than thirteen million cases of COVID-19 in America [Ed. note: 16 million as of publish date] — and it’s still too early to know what the long-term effects of that could be.
+“What’s more, there have been more than 13 million cases of COVID-19 in America [Ed. note: over 16 million as of publish date] — and it’s still too early to know what the long-term effects of that could be.
 Insurers might consider it a preexisting condition.

 “Now, here’s the good news: Joe Biden is going to be the next President of the United States — and instead of dismantling the Affordable Care Act, he has a plan to build on it with a public option.
 But he’s going to need your help holding Congress’ feet to the fire to get it done.”